qehmu/qehmu/README.md

 - Hi, I’m @qehmu
 - I’m interested in Mountain skiing
 - I’m currently learning Python and Go.
 Writing some projects.
-Trying to progress and education.
+Trying to progress and education.(This is a lie)
+- Finding myself happy in mountaing skiing.
+Hope same to you.
 Checkouut my site: https://qehmu.github.io/hello_site/ Cya>!
 <!---